-This paper recommends research hypotheses and future research directions using the HR professionals as a sample set with an extensive review of EQ, SQ, EL and burnout literature.
+Research hypotheses and future research directions using the HR professionals as a sample set proposed with an extensive review of EQ, SQ, EL and burnout works of literature.
 The frame of acquaintance in this field is comprehensive, yet concepts are fragmented and still evolving to address multifaceted areas.
 This paper guides future empirical research methods in business and non-business conditions.
 This study seeks to build on previous organizational behaviour research from pragmatic findings.
 The following validated and reliable instruments help execute the proposed research: 1) Copenhagen Burnout Inventory (Kristensen, Borritz, Villadsen, & Christensen, 2005); 2) Wong and Law Emotional Intelligence Scale (Wong & Law, 2002); 3) Spiritual Intelligence Self-Report Inventory (King, 2008) and 4) Emotional labour scale (Brotheridge & Lee, 2003).
-The specific dimensions highlighted in the hypothesis are from these instruments' measurement variables.
+The specific dimensions highlighted in the hypothesis was derived from the measurement variables of these instruments.